iotaledger/snapshot-tool-new-supply/README.md

 4. Exports all generated outputs as CSV files in the configured folders (if enabled in the config).
 5. Writes out a blake2b-256 hash of the generated snapshot file.

+Optionally, the snapshot can be augmented with a CSV import file with following format: "address,balance" where `address` is a hex encoded address with 0x prefix.
+For example " 0xd4b43b68f8184eaf9007a48debfd5e28f634626ac64c36c9e58540f4a2f64ce2,1337"

 Todo:

 - [x] Chrysalis snapshot conversion